-Hello!
-I am Mamma Carmela, the creator of Bellissimamma!
-I am a Filipina expat living in Italy with my husband and two little boys.
+Ciao, my name is Carmela, the creator of Bellissimamma.
+I am a Filipina expat mom living in Italy with my husband and two little boys.
 This post is part of the Dolce Bloggers Monthly Link-up.

 Mamma Italia, my adoptive mother, thank you for welcoming us into your family.
 I trust that we made the right decision to raise our children in your home.
 You promised me that you will respect my linguistic human rights to speak my native tongue, as you patiently teach me to speak the language of your people.
 I trust that you will educate your grandchildren, Leon and Lucas, with the knowledge of your history and your culture, and that they will grow up with a multicultural mindset and a global perspective.